 Our students and faculty:

 Reflect the diversity in backgrounds that make up George Mason University as a whole.
 We have students coming directly from college as well as many experienced writers looking for professional development.
-We have a diverse and internationally-recognized scholarly faculty who have published research in specializations in many areas of professional writing and rhetoric.
+We have a diverse and internationally-recognized scholarly faculty who have published research in specializations in many areas of professional and technical writing.

 A successful applicant: